mariuslindegaard/Intermediate_Neural_Collapse/README.md

 Rangamani*, Lindegaard*, Galanti, Poggio](https://openreview.net/forum?id=XbggSPNB9W)

 published at [ICML 2023](https://icml.cc/Conferences/2023/).

+Check out the ([ICML2023](https://github.com/mariuslindegaard/Intermediate_Neural_Collapse/tree/ICML2023)) branch for a more readable version of the repository that contains the code relevant for the paper at time of conference publication, with largely the same features.
+The master branch ([master](https://github.com/mariuslindegaard/Intermediate_Neural_Collapse)) may contain more updated code, more features (e.g. more datasets) and configs, but might as a consequence be more difficult to navigate.
+Other brances (e.g. [dev/master](https://github.com/mariuslindegaard/Intermediate_Neural_Collapse/tree/dev/master))
+might be unstable.

 ## Contents
  - Running the experiments
  - Brief overview of the code structure